hankehly/deploy-airflow-on-ecs-fargate/README.md

 Component | Log destination
 :- | :-
-Airflow Webserver, Scheduler & Metrics | CloudWatch Airflow Standalone Task | S3 via Kinesis Firehose Airflow Worker | S3 via Airflow's builtin remote log handler
+Airflow Webserver, Scheduler & Metrics | CloudWatch Airflow Standalone Task | S3 via Kinesis Firehose (query-able with Athena!)
+Airflow Worker | S3 via Airflow's builtin remote log handler

 ## Cost

-Todo: Compare with MWAA
+A conservative estimate **excluding free tier** in which all ECS services run 24 hours a day (workers run at max capacity for 6 hours) will cost around 200 USD per month.
+A similar setup with [Amazon Managed Workflows for Apache Airflow (MWAA)](https://aws.amazon.com/managed-workflows-for-apache-airflow) will run 360 USD per month.

+There are multiple ways to further limit costs.
+For example, you can limit the number of workers, or scale your webserver to zero during hours of no usage.

 ## Autoscaling